 The objective of this course is to enable students to acquire knowledge on Labour Welfare, administration & Social Security.
-To expose students to acquire skills to understand incentives and fringe benefits provided to labours.
+To expose students to acquire skills to understand incentives and fringe benefits provided to laborers.

 - 4. Explain fundamental social and labour welfare so - 5.
-Analyze the social security measures for industrial employees - Analyze as impact of ILO - Understand the labour legislation in India.
+Analyze the social security measures for industrial employees - 6.
+Analyze an impact of ILO - 5.
+Understand the labour legislation in India